MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-android-applications/index.md

 ### Sample usage
 1. From a **Command-line** window, navigate to the project's root folder and run the command: `mfpdev app register`.
 `mfpdev app register`.
 2. The sample uses the `JavaAdapter` contained in the Adapters Maven project.
-Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../adapters/creating-adapters/).
+Use either Maven or MobileFirst CLI to [build and deploy the adapter](../../adapters/creating-adapters/).
 3. To test or debug an adapter, see the [testing and debugging adapters](../../adapters/testing-and-debugging-adapters) tutorial.
 4. Import the project to Android Studio, and run the sample by clicking the **Run** button.